chef/kitchen-vcenter/README.md

  - `vm_name` - Specify name of virtual machine.
 Default: `<suite>-<platform>-<random-hexid>`

 Only one of the following optional parameters can be given:
  - `resource_pool` - Name of the resource pool to use when creating the machine.
-Will use first pool by default.
+Default: first pool
  - `cluster` - Cluster on which the new virtual machine should be created.
-Will provision in the root pool, if paramter given and choose a targethost within
+Default: cluster of the `targethost` machine.

 ## Contributing